NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 WORKER

-I offer a culturally safe space for BIPOC and parents navigating the identity quake of motherhood.
-Using ACT and Narrative Therapy, I help you rewrite the good mom myth, process cultural expectations, and find a path that honors you.
+I offer a culturally safe space for parents navigating the identity quake of motherhood.
+Using ACT and Narrative Therapy, I help you release the pressure to do it right, process expectations, and find a parenting path that honors you.

 Exclusively Online